loksland/choppy/README.md

 moved the basePath will need to be updated in each PSD.
 This way it only needs to be updated in the one place.

-Any other layer comp props can be defined here, though is not recommended.
+Any other layer comp props can be defined here, though is not usually necessary.

 ###Overriding###